TIBCOSoftware/TIBCO-Messaging/eftl-python-sdk/README.md

 However, the field data types within eFTL messages are not similar to those in EMS messages.
 For details of message translation, see “Message Translation: TIBCO eFTL and TIBCO EMS” in TIBCO eFTL Concepts (https://docs.tibco.com/pub/eftl/6.6.0/doc/pdf/TIB_eftl_6.6_concepts.pdf).

 ## Installation
-The eFTL python library is hosted on PyPI and can be installed with `pip install eftl`
+The eFTL python library is hosted on PyPI and can be installed with `pip3 install eftl`

 ## Documentation
 https://docs.tibco.com/pub/eftl/6.6.0/doc/html/api-reference/python/connection.m.html